 Quinn pushes around the salad on her plate.
 "Yeah, even though I'm picking NYU over Columbia."

-"One, it's not exactly free," Quinn reminds her, "I'll kind of be dependant on Russell for the next four years, and at least I can maybe swing NYU on my own if I have to.
+"One, it's not exactly free," Quinn reminds her.
+"I'll kind of be dependent on Russell for the next four years, and at least I can maybe swing NYU on my own if I have to.
 And two, Columbia doesn't have the major I want."

 "Which is?"
 Santana prompts.